Franklin University Nursing Program Achieves CCNE Accreditation

 This degree program is restricted to students with current RN licenses.
 Program availability varies by state.

-The University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools and the International Assembly for Collegiate Business Education (IACBE).
+The University is accredited by the Higher Learning Commission and the International Assembly for Collegiate Business Education (IACBE).

 About Franklin University